 Mahi Mahi Vanilla Sauce

-Tahitian seared mahi-mahi fillet in a vanilla-coconut cream sauce — French Polynesian Bourbon vanilla scraped fresh into a coconut-cream-lime sauce, finished with chives.
+Tahitian seared mahi-mahi fillet in a vanilla-coconut cream sauce — Tahitian vanilla (Vanilla tahitensis, an aromatic Polynesian species — not 'Bourbon,' which by definition is V. planifolia from the Indian Ocean) scraped fresh into a coconut-cream-lime sauce, finished with chives.
 The French-trained Tahitian chef's signature, served at every upscale Tahitian restaurant in Papeete.

 Slice into the mahi-mahi — fork-tender, just-opaque, infused with the seared crust's caramelization.
 Pour over the vanilla-coconut sauce; the perfume of fresh Bourbon vanilla rises immediately.
 Bite: fish's clean briny sweetness meets vanilla's musky-honeyed depth, coconut cream's tropical richness, lime brightness, butter glaze.
 Each bite is a French sauce technique applied to Pacific ingredients — distinctly Tahitian-French.

-High-heat sear creates Maillard crust on protein-rich mahi-mahi.
-Wine reduction concentrates flavor and provides acidity.
-Coconut cream emulsifies with the wine and butter for the sauce body; vanilla's volatile compounds (vanillin) infuse the warm sauce.
-Cold butter at the end (monter au beurre) creates the glossy emulsified finish.
+High-heat sear creates a Maillard crust on protein-rich mahi-mahi.
+Coconut cream emulsifies with butter for the sauce body, with lime juice for balancing acidity.
+Tahitian vanilla differs aromatically from common vanilla: its vanillin content is only ~5–10% (far below V. planifolia), so its dominant aroma comes from p-anisaldehyde, piperonal (heliotropin) and p-hydroxybenzaldehyde, giving floral, cherry and almond notes; these volatile compounds infuse best in the warm sauce.
+Cold butter whisked in off the heat at the end (monter au beurre) creates the glossy emulsified finish.

 Variations